vvijayan1/imdb_data_on_terminal/README.md

 # How to navigate this tutorial?

-Navigate this tutorial from Lesson1 onwards; do not jump to lessons in a non-sequential manner as you will not be able to follow.
+Navigate this tutorial from [Lesson 1](Lesson1.md) onwards; do not jump to lessons in a non-sequential manner as you will not be able to follow.

 # Prerequisite to go through this tutorial